typestack/class-validator/README.md

 In different situations you may want to use different validation schemas of the same object.
 In such cases you can use validation groups.

+> **IMPORTANT**
+> Calling a validation with a group combination that would not result in a validation (eg: non existent group name)
+> will result in a unknown value error.
+When validating with groups the provided group combination should match at least one decorator.

 ```typescript
 import { validate, Min, Length } from 'class-validator';